jasonacox/tinytuya/README.md

 * *Address* - The network address (IPv4) of the device e.g. 10.0.1.100
 * *Device ID* - The unique identifier for the Tuya device
 * *Version* - The Tuya protocol version used (3.1 or 3.3)
-* *Local_Key* - The security key created to encrypt and decrypt communication.
-Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *Local_Key* to read the status.
-Both 3.1 and 3.3 devices will require a device *Local_Key* to control the device.
+* *Local_Key* - The security key required to access the Tuya device.

 ### Network Scanner